azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

 ---
 ## Creating an App Registration that can perform the migration
 In order to migrate all users, we need to register an Application that has ***Directory.ReadWrite.All*** permission in the B2C tenant.
 We will also use this app to create the custom attributes needed.
+We give this application the permission ***Application.ReadWrite.All*** so we can automate the registration of the webapp.

 ### Creating the App Registration via poral.azure.com
 Steps: